Choosing a Medical Real Estate Developer

 The availability of these resources can act as hints as to whether your developer is a “long-term hold developer” or a “merchant developer.”
 Merchant developers are known for developing property and quickly flipping it to make a profit.
 To truly set up your medical practice for success you need to plan for the long-term.
 It’s important to secure a developer that aligns with your vision.

 Developing medical practice real estate can be a messy and complicated business but at Ashton Gray, our team is committed to providing a streamlined and logical process that is collaborative and communicates with the client from start to finish.
-The right developer will keep you informed of your project’s status throughout development but ultimately allow you to focus on your profession and business.
+The right property developer will keep you informed of your project’s status throughout development but ultimately allow you to focus on your profession and business.

-Choosing the right developer for your medical practice is kind of like finding the right marriage partner.
+Choosing the right medical property developer for your medical practice is kind of like finding the right marriage partner.
 You want someone dependable, that communicates well, is financially stable, and fully understands you (and your business).
 To figure all of that out, take your prospective medical real estate partner out on a few dates (but make sure to call them meetings) and see if they meet the requirements we discussed.
 Opening and developing your own medical practice is a big undertaking, make sure it’s done right.